Never miss a thing in the Macedon Ranges

 Designed by the architect Harold Trigg and constructed from reinforced concrete by Charles Peeler (who also built Woodend’s bandstand), the 16m tower cost more than £600.

-Several months later, in February 1928, the clock mechanism was installed and the four round holes in the tower were given their clock faces.
-And with that, the soldiers’ memorial was finally complete.
+Several months later, in February 1928, the clock mechanism was installed and four round holes in the tower were filled with clock faces.

 📘 They Went to War, by Sylvia Boxshall, describes the life of people from the Woodend district during World War I. Available from Woodend & District Heritage Society, $39.70.